jwahyoung/off-by-one/_posts/2015-07-25-using-jwt-with-an-spa.md

 The middleware will check the Authorization header of the HTTP request for the JWT and verify it using the key that you provide.
 In our case, we're verifying our signed token using our public key.
 If the token has been altered, it will likely be invalid; if it's been replaced or re-signed, the verification won't work using our public key.
 Either way, the request will fail.

-## Implementing JWT in the web interface
+## What's next?

+We've established the groundwork for building JWT into the server side.
+In the next post, we'll talk about implementing verification on the client side.

+Stay tuned!